Learn to Earn Cash at Blackjack (Even If You’re Starting From Scratch)

-And many times, the dealer’s total only matters if it’s higher or lower.
+And often, the dealer’s total only matters if it’s higher or lower.
 For example, you’ll always stand with a 13, 14, or 15 if the dealer has a 6 or lower showing, and you’ll always hit if the dealer has a 7 or higher showing.
 So, you only have to remember two decision points for these three hands, dramatically reducing the basic strategy’s complexity.

-It’s beyond the scope of this post to explain a full basic strategy here, but I do need to explain why it’s important to memorize basic strategy and use it every time you play.
+It’s beyond the scope of this post to explain a complete basic strategy here, but I need to explain why it’s important to memorize basic strategy and use it every time you play.

 The only way to make money consistently at blackjack is to play perfectly all the time.
 The edge you can gain against the casino is so small that you can’t afford to give up even 0.1%.
 It won’t be worth your time to play if you do that.

-But every time a card that’s NOT an ace or 10 comes out of the deck, your probability for that happening increases.
+But every time a card that’s NOT an ace or 10 comes out of the deck, the probability of that happening increases.